The Best Chocolate Cake Recipe

 Just to cover that aspect, you cannot taste coffee in this cake.
 It simply enhances the chocolate flavor, deepening it.

-For an updated version of this chocolate cake recipe, be sure to check out my Double Chocolate Salted Caramel Cake.
+For an updated version of this best chocolate cake recipe, be sure to check out my Double Chocolate Salted Caramel Cake.

 - 2 cups sugar (400 grams)